Raspberries and Kohlrabi

 • Unlike a traditional tiramisu recipe, this recipe is made without eggs which keeps it super simple.
 No egg tempering or raw eggs here.

-• This non-alcoholic tiramisu is also made without rum or other alcohol so anyone can enjoy it.
+• This alcohol free tiramisu is also made without rum or other alcohol so anyone can enjoy it.

-• This is a simple easy recipe that requires no baking and can quickly be thrown together making it a great summer dessert.
+• This is a simple easy recipe that requires no baking and can quickly be thrown together.

 What is Tiramisu?